 What does it mean to be a customer-centric business?

-The Ontario Ground Water Association drew a good crowd for its annual convention and general meeting at the tranquil Nottawasaga Inn, Resort and Conference Centre in April.
+The Ontario Ground Water Association held their annual golf tournament and fundraiser on Sept.
+21 at the Conestoga Golf and Conference Centre in Conestogo, Ont.